Perhaps you've seen a Maltichon, a.k.a. a Bichon Frise Maltese mix, at your local puppy store or at a friend's house and

-- What should I know about a Bichon Frise first?
+- What should I know about a Bichon Frise?

-- What should I know about the Maltese first?
+- What should I know about a Maltese?

-- Do I even need to about the temperaments of both dog breeds?
+- Do I even need to research the temperaments of both breeds?

-- Do they get along well with other animals?
-How about with children?
+Do these dogs get along well with other animals?
+How about children?

 The Maltichon Temperament and Personality

-Insofar as the Maltichon's temperament, I bring you good news: a Bichon Frise Maltese mix is an equal combination of the best traits of her parents.
+As far as the Maltichon temperament goes, I bring you good news: this Bichon Frise Maltese mix is an equal combination of the best traits of her parents.

-She is a smart dog that doesn't need a big yard, so she does well in smaller living spaces.
+She is a smart dog who doesn't need a big yard, so she does well in smaller living spaces.